-This post outlines 17 natural ways to help keep chipmunks away.
-These pests can be a nuisance, raiding gardens and bird feeders.
+This post outlines 17 natural ways to deter chipmunks.
+These small rodents can become a nuisance by raiding gardens, digging burrows, and stealing from bird feeders.

 Identification

 In some areas, chipmunks are everywhere.
-They are small, gray to reddish-brown rodents with stripes on their backs and are about 8 to 11 inches long [1].
+They are small rodents with reddish-brown or grayish fur and distinctive black-and-white stripes along their backs and faces [1].

 How to Get Rid of Chipmunks Naturally